davsigh/terraform/README.md

 /Users/dasingh/Documents/CHEF-Trainings/terraform_base/

 Step 4:
-Under AWS_Instances folder, please also change the "terraform state file path" which you mentioned in STEP 3
+Under AWS_Instances folder, please also change the "terraform state file path" which you mentioned in above "STEP 3"